danishin/tilemill/README.md

 # Installation
 NVM needs to be installed since tilemill can only be run by node v0.10.

+1. Run `git clone --recursive https://github.com/danishin/tilemill.git` to clone submodules as well.

-Run `npm start` in the root directory.
+2. Run `npm start` in the root directory.

 # Notes